jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

             console.log(`Setting volume to ${volume}.`);

+            // I don't want to blow out the speakers or go deaf because of a bug
-            if (volume > MAX_VOLUME) {
+            // somewhere else in this code, so I check for high volumes here. if (volume > MAX_VOLUME) {
               console.error("That's too high!", volume);
               return new Response("Volume too high", { status: 500 });